cloud-gov/cg-dashboard/CONTRIBUTING.md

 Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which should be in this repository.
 If you have any questions, or want to read more about our underlying policies, you can consult the 18F Open Source Policy GitHub repository at https://github.com/18f/open-source-policy, or just shoot us an email/official government letterhead note to [18f@gsa.gov](mailto:18f@gsa.gov).

 ## High-level roadmap
 The cloud.gov dashboard is a unit-tested React single-page application.
-Its previous version, available at [console.cloud.gov](https://console.cloud.gov), was an Angular app; it's available at the `deprecated` branch.
+Its previous version was an Angular app and is available at the `deprecated` branch.

 The work on the cloud.gov front-end fits into a higher-level roadmap for all of cloud.gov.
 For now, this is in [another tool](https://18f.aha.io/products/CGP/bookmarks/project_timelines/new) only accessible by 18F personnel.